Information sur le cas

 In July 2020, lawyers from Cabinet Welle & Thiakane filed a request in the High Court of Dakar, seeking documents related to the granting and renewal of Astron’s permits.
 The request was rejected because no litigation was underway at the time.

 In November 2020, the community’s attorneys filed a request with the Ministry of Mines and Geology, requesting the same records that they had previously sought from the courts.
 They also identified important procedural gaps that had illegally denied the community opportunities to learn about the project’s impacts or raise their concerns with decision makers.
 The Ministry’s response to this letter is still pending.
+After 2 years of delays, our partner has routinely sought meetings to clarify the situation.
+In the meantime, ACA has launched a community-led science effort to measure the potential impacts of mining on the local environment.

 La page demandée est introuvable.
 Essayez d'affiner votre recherche ou utilisez le panneau de navigation ci-dessus pour localiser l'article.